programmerHJK/DeleteEdge/README.md

 A Program which can make you delete or install edge

-- Contact me to iustusultor@proton.me if their is a problem with the software...
+- Contact me from hanjinkim@protonmail.com to report bugs.
-- Also if you want to have source code of this software contact me
+- to have source code of #DeleteEdge, contact me from hanjinkim@protonmail.com